QuTech-Delft/OpenQL/docs/platform.rst

 Platform configuration file describes the target platform in JSON format.
 Developers can use this file to:

-- specify backend comiler to be used for this platform
+- specify backend compiler to be used for this platform
 - specify hardware settings related to control electronics in the experiments (for hardware backends)
 - specify the resources in terms of qubits, waveform generators, measuring units, qubit topology etc in the platform
 - specify list of instructions supported by the platform